 However, for salad lovers living outside of California and Arizona, fresh, locally grown greens typically aren’t available year-round; they must be shipped hundreds, sometimes thousands of miles.
 Besides the environmental and food safety concerns of moving a product across long distances, they simply aren’t as fresh by the time they make it to their destination.

-However, if you’re in the greater Boston area, you’re in luck.
+If you’re in the greater Boston area, though, you’re in luck.
 This past summer, a new high-tech baby greens and baby lettuces grower appeared on the scene.
 Enter Little Leaf Farms, a hydroponic greenhouse operation located about 35 miles outside of Boston in rural Devens, Mass.

 A quest for fresh